kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 You can take a look at one potential example of such test in: https://github.com/kubernetes/kubernetes/pull/97058/files#diff-7826f7adbc1996a05ab52e3f5f02429e94b68ce6bce0dc534d1be636154fded3R246-R282
 -->

+The enablement and disablement of this feature are tested as part of the integration tests.
+Additionally, the feature enablement/disablement tests cover the scenario where the feature gate is switched from enabled to disabled after a shared allocation has already been made.
+In this case, the existing resource claim should remain valid, but the remaining device capacity must no longer be shareable.

 ### Rollout, Upgrade and Rollback Planning